Peter Bitterman, MD

 420 Delaware Street, SE, MMC 276 (Pulmonary) MMC 434 (Allergy)

 Minneapolis, MN 55455

-Peter Bitterman, M.D graduated from Yale University Medical School in 1976.
+Peter Bitterman, MD graduated from Yale University Medical School in 1976.
 He completed his residency at the University of Chicago and a fellowship with the National Institutes of Health.
 He is currently associate director of the MD PhD program and professor in the Pulmonary and Critical Care Medicine Division.
-He has been elected to the American Society of Clinical Investigation and the Association of American Physicians; and the recipient of the American Thoracic Society Recognition Award for Scientific Accomplishment.
+He has been elected to the American Society of Clinical Investigation and the Association of American Physicians; and is a recipient of the American Thoracic Society Recognition Award for Scientific Accomplishment.
 Bitterman served as Associate Editor for several scientific journals and is an inaugural member of the Center for Lung Science and Health at the University of Minnesota; a center dedicated to interdisciplinary research, education, and public outreach activities that promote lung health and improve the care of patients with lung disease.

 - Translational Control

 RESEARCH PROGRAM: TRANSLATIONAL CONTROL OF GENE EXPRESSION IN IPF AND CANCER

 We seek to understand how the protein synthesis apparatus regulates gene expression and cell function.
 We have discovered that pathological activation of translation initiation complex eIF4F imparts primary fibroblasts and epithelial cells with autonomy for growth and survival and is required for cancer cells to maintain a malignant phenotype.
 Our research program addresses 4 major questions: